 - time and expenses during quarantine

-- self-presentation projects (see definitions)
+- self-presentation projects (see definition)

 - major capital expenditures, including buying, leasing or renovating buildings and purchase of major equipment